cmaclell/py_rete/README.md

 their execution.

 *Productions* have two components:
-* Conditions, which are essentially facts that can pattern matching variables.
+* Conditions, which are essentially facts that can contain pattern matching variables.
 * A Function, which is executed for each rule match, with the arguments to the function being passed the bindings from pattern matching variables.

-Here is an example of a simple *Productions* that binds with all *Facts* that have the color red and prints 'I found something red':
+Here is an example of a simple *Productions* that binds with all *Facts* that have the color red and prints 'I found something red' for each one:

 ```python
 @Production(Fact(color='red'))